 When floor space is limited, the only way to go is up.
 One of the most common mistakes in a small kitchen is not having enough storage, which leads to cluttered countertops.
 By thinking vertically, you can dramatically increase your capacity without expanding the room’s footprint.
 Consider installing extra-tall upper cabinets that reach the ceiling to store less frequently used items.
 A floor-to-ceiling pantry cabinet can also provide a surprising amount of space for dry goods.
 Open shelving can keep everyday items accessible while making the walls feel less heavy than bulky, enclosed cabinets.
 A professional design and build service can help you create custom solutions that maximize every available inch.

-Add a Multi-Functional Island
+Opt for a Multi-Functional Island

 You might think an island is out of the question in a small kitchen, but the right one can be a game-changer.
 A multi-functional island adds valuable prep space, extra storage, and even a casual spot for seating, all in one central piece.
 Instead of a large, fixed island, you could opt for a slim profile design, a peninsula that extends from a wall, or even a rolling cart that can be moved out of the way when needed.
 Look for islands with built-in drawers, shelves, or a wine rack to make the most of the space underneath.
 You can see some great examples of how an island can anchor a space in our project gallery.